slhck/scenecut-extractor/README.md

 You can use the `-t` parameter to set the threshold that ffmpeg internally uses (between 0 and 1) – if you set it to 0, all frames will be printed with their probabilities.

+# Alternatives

+For extended scene detection features such as automatic splitting or perceptual hashing, you may want to check out [PySceneDetect](https://pyscenedetect.readthedocs.io/en/latest/).

 # License

-scenecut_extractor, Copyright (c) 2018 Werner Robitza
+scenecut_extractor, Copyright (c) 2018–2020 Werner Robitza

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: